-- 1. Our assessments and observations indicate that the education and wellbeing of some of our disadvantaged pupils was impacted by the school closures during the Covid 19 pandemic to a greater extent than for other pupils.
+1. Our assessments and observations indicate that the education and wellbeing of some of our disadvantaged pupils was impacted by school and pre-school closures during the Covid 19 pandemic to a greater extent than for other pupils.
 These findings are supported by national studies.
-This has resulted in some pupils having significant knowledge gaps leading to pupils falling further behind age-related expectations, especially in writing (spelling in particular) and maths. - Pupils with identified needs had restricted access to resources and support from specialists during the pandemic, particularly those pupils with speech and language difficulties.
+This has resulted in some pupils having significant knowledge gaps leading to pupils falling further behind age-related expectations, especially in writing (spelling in particular) and maths.
+2 Pupils with identified needs had restricted access to resources and support from specialists during the pandemic, particularly those pupils with speech and language difficulties.